Psyop/Cryptomatte/README.md

 * Solid Angle
 * All the members of the Cryptomatte Committee
 * Benoit Leveau
-* Cédric Duriau
+* C&eacute;dric Duriau
 * Kristof Indeherberge
 * Vladimir Koylazov
 * Peter Loveday

 ## Release Notes

+1.2.0 (Beta 7):

+* Fusion
+  * Added a new Matte "Toggle" button to quickly invert the state of a matte entry in the "Matte List" field

 1.2.0 (Beta 6):

-This a major upgrade to the Fusion plugin, by Cédric Duriau.
+This a major upgrade to the Fusion plugin, by C&eacute;dric Duriau.

 * Fusion - Minimum Fusion version is now 9.0.1.
   * Redesigned around new Fusion 9.0.1 features